bryanburke/classic-coop-gaming-windows/guides/tool_scoop.md

    Invoke-WebRequest -UseBasicParsing https://get.scoop.sh/ | Invoke-Expression
    ```

-   This script installs Scoop to the `scoop` subdirectory of your home
+   This script installs Scoop to the `scoop` subdirectory of your home directory
-   directory.
+   unless you [change the install directory][].
 1. Install [MinGit][], a minimal distribution of [Git for Windows][], so Scoop
    can check for and apply updates: